AustenLamacraft/dooftown-high-performance-blog/README.md

 - [ ] Open talks in new tab
-- [ ] Filter `collections.all` to just include talk, posts and papers
+- [X] Filter `collections.all` to just include talk, posts and papers
+- [ ] Tables of contents, figures, links
+- [ ] Pass options from front matter to reveal
 - [ ] Add doi / cite at bottom of posts
 - [ ] Add table of contents
 - [ ] HTML (rather than SVG) for MathJax
 - [ ] Publication list
 - [ ] Have massacred the CSP policy in order to get reveal working

+# Features

+- Math with MathJax using `markdown-it-mathjax3`
+- Reveal.js slideshow
+- Assets live locally with each templates (as in Hugo)
+-

 # eleventy-high-performance-blog